-FOR INDIVIDUALS PACKING IN ON PACK ANIMALS - SETTING UP CANVAS TENTS USING LODGEPOLES:
+FOR THOSE TRAVELING ON PACK ANIMALS AND SETTING UP CANVAS TENTS WITH LODGEPOLES:

-Recommendation: Never roll up canvas tents and use them as a top pack.
-Rolled tents can easily roll to one side and cause a 50-75 lb overweight on one side.
-This imbalanced load will cause an immediate wreck which can be very dangerous to you and your pack animal, especially, in steep terrain.
-I recommend you fold canvas tents into a rectangle 30-36" wide and long enough to drape over the pack to saddle to just about even with each side of wooden slats on the half breed.
-You can put the folded tent into a special tent bag or use manties to secure the tent and protect it while you are packing to your campsite.
+Tip: Avoid rolling up canvas tents to use as a top pack, as they can easily shift to one side, creating an imbalanced load of 50-75 lbs.
+This imbalance can lead to accidents, especially in steep terrain.
+Instead, fold the canvas tents into a rectangle measuring 30-36" wide.
+Drape it over the pack saddle, ensuring it's even with each side of the wooden slats on the half breed.
+Secure the folded tent in a special tent bag or use manties to protect it while packing to your campsite.

-- When selecting poles for pitching a tent, try to use poles that do not taper much.
-A minimum diameter of four inches (on the smaller end) is preferable.
-Young lodgepole pine trees make ideal poles for this purpose.
+When selecting poles, opt for those with minimal taper; a minimum diameter of four inches on the smaller end is preferable.
+Young lodgepole pine trees are ideal for this purpose.

-- Use the best pole (smooth and strong) for the ridge pole as it takes the most stress and is the most difficult to change should something go wrong.
+Use the strongest and smoothest pole for the ridge pole, as it undergoes the most stress and is challenging to replace if damaged.

-- When attaching one pole to another, lash them together about 1 foot from the end with rope or drive pole spikes through them.
+Lash poles together about 1 foot from the end with rope or secure them using pole spikes.

 For a secure "A" shape in the lodgepole frame, lay two poles on the ground on top of each other.
 Tie a rope tightly around both small ends about one foot from the top and then spread the poles to form an "A."

 If you plan to revisit the same campsite, consider caching the poles when breaking camp.
 Secure them against a tree to prevent rotting and weakening if left on the ground.
 Proper care can extend the lifespan of the poles, and tying them to a tree serves as a signal to other campers not to use them for firewood.